-Thanks to Master Corporal Graham Humphrey for all his hard work at transcribing these diaries and adding photographs and routine orders in the appropriate places!
+Thanks to Sergeant Graham Humphrey for all his hard work at transcribing these diaries and adding photographs and routine orders in the appropriate places!

 3rd Sept.
 Great Britain declared war against Germany.
 10th Sept.
 Canada declares war against Germany.
 All ranks eagerly awaited the call to mobilize.
 The composition of the 1st and 2nd Divisions was announced from Ottawa.
 The officers were given to understand that it was intended the QOR together with the GGFG of Ottawa and the GG of Montreal, were form a brigade to be sent to BC.
 The change of attitude by Japan caused the abandonment of this idea.
 Disappointed but undaunted the Regiment settled down to a winter’s work.
 All uniforms were turned in.
 The officers alone parade in uniform.
 On Sept 30th the annual classification shoot was held at Long Branch.
 A Regimental School, under Capt WT Barnard, was started for partial qualification to the rank of Lieutenant and Sergeant.
 Some twenty officers and forty-five Other Ranks attended three nights a week until March.
 During the winter and spring a great many men transferred to mobilized units of the CASF by efficient organization and intensified recruiting however, the Regiment maintained its strength.
 The direction given by the OC, LCol I M Macdonell MBE, VD, and the adjutant, Major ER Purvis, DSO, deserves the highest praise.